 4.)
 Constant modifications

-Vendors continually change their minds and make last-minute modification to the program; confuses partner as to where they start
+Vendors continually change their minds and make a last-minute modification to the program; confuses partner as to where they start

 5.)
 Unclear performance guidelines